sigmf/SigMF/sigmf-spec.md

    listed extension namespaces, and defines which optional fields are used.
 This definition can be in user documentation or within the code itself, though explicit documentation is RECOMMENDED.
+1. Support for ALL SigMF Datatypes is NOT REQUIRED as certain datatypes may not make sense for a particular application, but Compliant applications MUST define which datatypes are supported, and be capable of loading Compliant Recordings using supported datatypes.

 Compliant applications are NOT REQUIRED to support Non-Conforming Datasets or Metadata Only schema files, but it is RECOMMENDED that they parse the respective metadata fields in the `global` object to provide descriptive messages to users regarding why the files are not supported.

-Support for SigMF Collections is OPTIONAL for SigMF compliant applications, however it is RECOMMENDED that applications implementing SigMF make use of Collections when appropriate for interoperability and consistency.
+Support for SigMF Collections is OPTIONAL for SigMF Compliant applications, however it is RECOMMENDED that applications implementing SigMF make use of Collections when appropriate for interoperability and consistency.

 ## Citing SigMF